HelixCross/PassOn/README.md

 # PassOn

-This is just a Program that can generate passwords with a custom setting and with fixed alphanumerical generation.
+This Program that can generate passwords with a custom setting and with a fixed alphanumerical generation.

 To install it you will have to download the app.

+Unzip All the FILES in your DESKTOP.

 Then you will have to click the setup icon.